jnorfolk/Hackathon_TripleTen_Dec_2023/README.md

 # Hackathon_TripleTen_Dec_2023

 ## Note from jnorfolk
 I have imported my team's repository into a new repository on my account.
 Most of the work done here was done by others on my team.
-My main role was to create/tweak the final presentation and to present it.
+My main role was to create/tweak the final presentation and to present it, beyond general assistance such as contributing ideas, brainstorming and planning during meetings, etc.

 ## Summary
 Analysis of complaints for the banking system